 Using Two Hands To Make A Move

 You can use only one hand to make a move.
-It is illegal to use two hands to capture, catsle or promote a pawn.
+It is illegal to use two hands to capture, castle, or promote a pawn.

 All these are clearly mentioned in the FIDE laws of chess that I discussed with you earlier.
-In fact, one of this incident of illegal moves happened in real tournament chess.
+In fact, one of these incidents of illegal moves happened in real tournament chess.